 Schedule your Arkansas medical marijuana card evaluation:

-Getting your Arkansas medical card online is incredibly easy.
+Getting your Arkansas medical marijuana card online is incredibly easy.
 No matter where you live in Arkansas, our doctors can talk to you and help you get certified for medical cannabis in AR.
 Our team of physicians offers medical marijuana evaluations via telemedicine. you will get evaluated by our doctors over video chat, at no extra cost.
 All you need to do is schedule above or you can call/text us at 1-877-242-0362 to set an appointment.

 Once certified by the doctor, you will register your certification letter to receive your official Arkansas medical marijuana card.